- College of Liberal Arts Advising

 To graduate from Metropolitan State University, you will complete at least 120-semester credits, including 40-semester credits at the upper-division level (courses numbered 300 or higher).
 Thirty of these credits must be completed through Metropolitan State, including at least 18 credits in courses required for your major.
 In addition to these major requirements, you must also complete 48 credits in general education of which at least eight credits must be upper division.
 Additional information about these requirements is available from the university's Admissions Office.

-As a Social Science major, you may choose from three program options—generalist, social action, and disciplinary track—each of which prepares you for a variety of careers in an increasingly diverse world.
+As a Social Science major, you may choose among six different tracks—advocacy and leadership, anthropology, generalist, global studies, political science and sociology—each of which prepares you for a variety of careers in an increasingly diverse world.

 The generalist track provides a solid foundation for graduate work in anthropology, sociology, or political science and gives you strong academic preparation for careers in public agencies, nonprofit organizations, and the business world.
 This track is also appropriate preparation for professional study in fields such as law, public affairs, and international relations.

 A growing number of students are seeking an education that prepares them for public interest careers.
-The social action track is designed to meet this need.
+The advocacy and leadership track is designed to meet this need.
 This track prepares you for career opportunities such as advocate, community organizer, legislative lobbyist, policy analyst, social researcher, public affairs officer, community development specialist, campaign staffer, and elected or appointed public official.

-The disciplinary track enables you to focus in anthropology, political science, or sociology.
+The global studies track provides outstanding preparation for students interested in international law, global business, the foreign service, and non-profit humanitarian work.
+The three disciplinary tracks enable you to focus in anthropology, political science, or sociology.
 In consultation with the social science faculty, students with highly specific educational objectives may design a program to fit their particular academic needs.

 The learning outcomes for this major provide the knowledge, skills, and abilities to enter the 21st-century workplace:

-- to understand and utilize a global perspective; and
+• to understand and utilize a global perspective;

-- to develop civic skills by participating in community-based learning and internships.
+• to develop civic skills by participating in community-based learning and internships; and